taverntesting/tavern/docs/source/basics.md

       expected: []
     - query: "groups[?groupname == "normal_user]"
       # NOTE: No 'expected' value is given here, so this will match
       # as long as the normal_user group is present
+    - query: "groups[?groupname == "special_user].assigned"
+      # Save the date the the user was assigned the 'special' group
+      # for use in a later test
+      save_as: special_assigned_on_date
 ```

 Due to implementation reasons, this cannot be used to match a null value.